 - Determine if you have the budget not only to purchase the trailer but also to operate the business.

-- Be sure you've got the interest and expertise in foodservice/catering and business – or a willingness to learn - to be successful in a mobile pizza business.
+- Be sure you've got the interest and expertise in food service/catering and business – or a willingness to learn - to be successful in a mobile pizza business.

 - Find the right oven by asking if the oven manufacturer:

-- offers culinary instruction as well as guidance on how to run a mobile oven as a business?
+- Offers culinary instruction as well as guidance on how to run a mobile oven as a business

-- offers ongoing support after the sale
+- Offers ongoing support after the sale

-- has a good reputation for quality
+- Has a good reputation for quality

-- Find the right trailer by asking: Does the trailer manufacturer have the proven track record of quality and safety?
+- Find the right trailer by asking: Does the trailer manufacturer have a proven track record of quality and safety?
 Does the trailer meet all Federal Highway Safety Standards and is the trailer engineered to carry the weight of the oven?

-- Find a commissary kitchen with adequate cold and dry storage, as required by health department regulations, that has a dough mixer if you want to make your own dough.
+- Find a commissary kitchen with adequate cold and dry storage, as required by health department regulations, and that has a dough mixer if you want to make your own dough.
 Note that co-op food orders are sometimes available through the commissary and this can help to cut costs.